jereswinnen/jeremyswinnen/src/content/work/realo.md

 ---
 title: Realo
-summary: Joining this startup as the first designer on the team, my job was to create a design system flexible enough to be used on a variety of platforms.
+lede: Joining this startup as the first designer on the team, my job was to create a design system flexible enough to be used on a variety of platforms.
 ---
 I joined Realo in the winter of 2014.
 As the only designer on the team, my job was to create a design system flexible enough to be used on a variety of platforms.
 This was a project with lots of challenges and pitfalls because of the sheer amount of screens and scenarios a user can find themselves in.
 Together with Bregt Colpaert, my Head of Product, I created a design that’s universal in terms of design language while at the same time has a unique style.